Organizing Django Apps Inside an apps/ Directory

 label = "blog"

 Django usually keeps migration identity stable.
-This is the safest pattern.

 Common Problems During Refactor